 All of our laboratory courses are offered Monday through Friday between 8 AM and 5 PM.
 However, some of our lecture-only courses may be available in the evening and/or during summer sessions.
 There are no weekend classes.

-Students who complete and excel in at least 18 course credits in the MMC Biology Post-Bac program are eligible for access to our Pre-Health Advisor and Pre-Health Committee.
-This generally includes a letter of recommendation, advice about the timing of the application, consultation on writing a personal statement, guidance on selection of schools, and interview preparation.
-NOTE: A minimum score on the MCAT (or other standardized exams) is required to receive a committee letter.
+Students can take advantage of personalized advice from our Pre-Health Advisor, Eugene Rubin, throughout their time at MMC.
+Mr. Rubin provides students with advice about the timing of their applications, consultation on writing a personal statement, guidance on selection of schools, and interview preparation.
+Students who complete and excel in at least 18 course credits in the MMC Biology Post-Bac program are eligible for evaluation by our Pre-Health Committee with a potential committee letter.
+Please note that a minimum score on the MCAT (or other standardized exams) is required to receive a committee letter.
 Specifics can be obtained from the Pre-Health Advisor.

 Students who complete and excel in at least 18 course credits in the MMC Biology Post-Bac program may be eligible to receive either a committee letter or letters written by individual faculty members at their discretion.
 Please note that a minimum score on the MCAT (or other standardized exams) is required to receive a committee letter.
 Specifics can be obtained from the Pre-Health Advisor.